-An adversary adds a new entry to the "run keys" in the registry so that an application of his choosing is executed when a user logs in.
+An adversary adds a new entry to the "run keys" in the registry so that an application of their choosing is executed when a user logs in.
 In this way, the adversary can get their executable to operate and run on the target system with the authorized user's level of permissions.
 This attack is a good way for an adversary to run persistent spyware on a user's machine, such as a keylogger.

 This table shows the other attack patterns and high level categories that are related to this attack pattern.
 These relationships are defined as ChildOf and ParentOf, and give insight to similar items that may exist at higher and lower levels of abstraction.
 In addition, relationships such as CanFollow, PeerOf, and CanAlsoBe are defined to show similar attack patterns that the user may want to explore.